briangonzalez/cocoa-rack/README.md

 Run [rack](http://rack.github.io/) apps within Mac apps.

-Try it Out
+Try example app
 ------------
-Fire up your terminal and run:
+Fire up your terminal and run.
+This will clone the repo and run the example bundled application.

 ```bash
 # Clone the repo.